 The Best Yoga Pants for your Practice

-What is the best pair of yoga pants for your practice?
-If you've ever found yourself deeply contemplating this question during your Final Savasana, or cursing your current pair because they were too tight/loose/heavy/see-through, wonder no more!
+What yoga pants fit and breathe the best?
+If you've ever found yourself deeply contemplating this question during your Final Savasana, or cursing your current pair because they were too tight/loose/see-through, wonder no more!
 We put ten of the most popular and highest rated models through our side-by-side comparison testing process to help you find the best pair for you, no matter what style you practice.
 We stretched and sweated in them for months, noting all the different characteristics that made us like them, or not.
 We wore them to heated classes, vigorous Vinyasa classes, gentle Yin classes, Pilates mat and Reformer classes, and even around the house, because let's face it, we love to live in yoga pants.
 Then we rated the different models on their Breathability, Ease of Movement, Comfort & Fit, Durability and Style.
 Keep reading below to see how the different pairs fared in our tests and to figure out which model is the right one for you, whether you're a seasoned Yogi or new to the practice.

 Read the full review below >